ThePay/api-client/doc/preauth-payments.md

 ```

 **Note on fund release:**
-- While the preauthorization is canceled immediately on ThePay’s side, banks may take some time to release the reserved funds back to the customer’s account.
+- While the preauthorization is cancelled immediately on ThePay’s side, banks may take some time to release the reserved funds back to the customer’s account.